aSa82279iaH/LiBIpfZL3gY/8JJC/pRy4-/J2iX6/mobile-development_Xtiy_1742590916.md.md

 ### Version 0.13.3
 * [Intellij] Plugin 0.1.5
 * [Android] Clear cached CoroutineScope instance once its job completes
-* [Android] Make all TestDispatchers in TestRibDispatchers use the same TestCoroutineScheduler

 ### Version 0.14.0
 * [Android] Bump Kotlin, Gradle, and other dependencies versions.